NBISweden/sda-cli/README.md

 ### Download file

 The `sda-cli` tool allows for downloading file(s)/datasets.
-The whole dataset is stored in a file named `urls_list.txt`.
-Using this file or the URL where it is stored, it is possible to download the files.
+The URLs of the respective dataset files that are available for downloading are stored in a file named `urls_list.txt`. `sda-cli` allows to download files only by using such a file or the URL where it is stored.
 There are three different ways to pass the location of the file to the tool, similar to the [dataset size section](#get-dataset-size):
-1. a URL to the file containing the locations of the dataset files
+1. a direct URL to `urls_list.txt` or a file with a different name but containing the locations of the dataset files
-2. a URL to a folder containing the `urls_list.txt` file with the locations of the dataset files
+2. a URL to a folder containing the `urls_list.txt` file
 3. the path to a local file containing the locations of the dataset files.

-Given this argument, the dataset can be retrieved using the following command:
+Given this argument, the whole dataset can be retrieved using the following command:
 ```bash
 ./sda-cli download <urls_file>
 ```